What do all the letters mean?

 LPC-S - Along with being fully licensed, these therapists have completed additional training to supervise LPC-Associates.

 LPC-Associate - These therapists have completed their Master's level work and passed the National Counselor Examination for Licensure and Certification.
-The Texas State Board requires interns to accumulate 3,000 hours of counseling experience before they can complete their internship requirements.
+The Texas State Board requires associates to accumulate 3,000 hours of counseling experience before they can complete their associate requirements.
 Until that time, they are under weekly supervision of a LPC-S.